The Idler Magazine

 The Idler Online Shop

-In our online shop you can purchase many Idler goodies, including signed copies of Tom Hodgkinson's books, copies of the Idler, short-run pamphlets, books published under our own imprint, our own limited run t-shirts, plus posters, badges, mugs and other ephemera designed to improve your life.
-All items are offered at 10% discount to members of the Idler Club.
+In our online shop you can purchase many Idler goodies, including signed copies of Tom Hodgkinson's books, copies of the Idler, short-run pamphlets, books published under our own imprint, our own limited run t-shirts, plus posters, art prints, badges, exercise books, mugs and other ephemera designed to aid the contemplative life.